 - 30 ml cherry syrup

-- 240 g powdered icing sugar (confectioners’ sugar), sifted
+- 125 g powdered icing sugar (confectioners’ sugar), sifted

-- 115 g fresh cherries, to decorate
+- 140 g fresh cherries, to decorate

 Orange blossom pound cake

-- Pre-heat the oven to 170°C (340°F) and grease with butter and line woth parchment paper a 2 lb loaf pan 23 x 14cm (9 x 5.5-inch).
-In the bowl of a standmixer fitted with the paddle attachment, beat the butter and sugar for around 5 minutes until light and creamy.
+- Pre-heat oven and prepare pan.
+Pre-heat the oven to 160°C (320°F) and grease with butter and line with parchment paper a 2 lb loaf pan 23 x 14cm (9 x 5.5-inch).
+Ensure the sides of the parchment paper overhang the sides to then use them as a sling to lift the cake from the pan.Cream butter and sugar.
+In the bowl of a stand mixer fitted with the paddle attachment, beat the butter and sugar for around 5 minutes until light and creamy.

 All recipes are developed and tested in Metric grams.
 I strongly recommend that you bake using digital scales for a more accurate result.
 I have provided a conversion to US customary in the recipe but please note that I haven’t tested using this method.